tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 # Algorithms
-## Linear regression
+## Linear regression and Logistic regression
 y = ax + b

-- Predicts continuous values such as price
+- Liner regression predicts continuous values such as price
+- Logistic regression predicts distinct label values such as 0 or 1 (spam or not spam)
 - Simple, fast to train, can be paralellized with MLLib in Spark
 - Easy to interpret - coefficients (weights) of features tell about how model works
 - Easy to tune (less worry about overfitting etc.)